godotengine/godot-docs/classes/class_resourceimporterimage.rst

 **Inherits:** :ref:`ResourceImporter<class_ResourceImporter>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Imports a image for use in scripting, with no rendering capabilities.
+Imports an image for use in scripting, with no rendering capabilities.

 .. rst-class:: classref-introduction-group